Facebook Clamps Down On Posts, Ads That Could Undermine U.S. Presidential Election

 Updated at 10:55 a.m.
 ET

-Facebook says it won't accept any new political ads in the week leading up to the presidential election, one of several policies that CEO Mark Zuckerberg said will help ensure a fair election in November.
+Facebook said it won't accept any new political ads in the week leading up to the presidential election, one of several policies that CEO Mark Zuckerberg said will help ensure a fair election in November.
 One such measure involves deleting posts that claim people will get COVID-19 if they vote.

 "This election is not going to be business as usual," Zuckerberg said Thursday about the vote that is now two months away.
 "We all have a responsibility to protect our democracy."